ErikPohl-Lot49-Projects/Han-Shot-First/README.md

 * A compound selector will match portions of the ViewTree simultaneously matched by all selectors in the compound selector with no regard to distance between selectors and with no implied combinators other than that all selectors must be engaged at the same time.
 * A compound selector match will not short-circuit further descendent searches for other compound selector matches deeper in the ViewTree.
 * Output of the lowest-most class in the ViewTree JSON which satisfies the selector match (like a CSS match) is satisfactory.
+* I know there are great, almost-standard Python libraries out there which could have made my work cleaner and easier (ahem, pytest, requests, even parameterized).
+Had I searched PyPi, I might have found specific modules which could have made this work simpler.  *My assumption was that for this effort I'd use only standard library modules.*

 # Up Next
 - [ ] Attempt complex selectors/selector chaining